felipeghizo/felipeghizo/README.md

 <h3>:raising_hand_man: Who am I?</h3>
 Just a regular everyday normal guy coding and learning more about the world.
-Directly from Brasil :brazil: showing some of the things i enjoy doing, like web projects.
+Directly from Brasil showing some of the things i enjoy doing, like web projects.
 <br />
 To learn more about me just send a "Hello world!", if you are look enough you may receive a Lorem ipsum back.
 <br />